Do rope wicks and gravity feed systems work?

 These are some of the factors why the Redback Weedwiper system is the market leader today.
 Backed up by generations of farm machinery expertise and a farming background.

 Should you go for a Bucket mounted Weedwiper?

-No – Mounting your Weedwiper on a bucket is not setting yourself up for success.
+No – Mounting your Weedwiper on a bucket is unfortunately not setting yourself up for success.

-A successful, proven Weedwiper system has too much weight and leverage for the lip of a bucket and the bucket minimizes the visibility of the weed wiping.
+A good Weedwiper system will protect the wicks with a frame (to bear the brunt of the impact) and therefore too much weight and leverage for the lip of a bucket – also the bucket minimizes the visibility of the weed wiping.